 Getting Holiday Cacti to Rebloom

 The holiday cacti are coming!!!
 It’s almost time for the Thanksgiving and Christmas cactus to start appearing in stores all over the area.
 Holiday cacti are relatively easy to help rebloom every year and will often bloom twice a year if conditions are right.
-It’s time to provide your holiday cacti with a couple conditions to get beautiful blooms this winter.
+It’s time to provide your holiday cacti with a couple of conditions to get beautiful blooms this winter.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.